twv25/Puppet/README.md

 ###Modules

-####Logstash Shipping deployment module.
+####Logstash Shipping deployment module. (*Work in progress*)
- *Installs and configure the Logstash Shipping agent.
+      -Installs and configure the Logstash Shipping agent.
- *Work in progress

 ####Custom Motd module
- *Simple Motd module for users signing in to see that their *using a puppet controlled system
+      -Simple Motd module for users signing in to see that their using a puppet controlled system.